alexandra-hanson/alexandra-hanson.github.io/csci-5611/project3/index.md

 each component was resting in order to debug and tune my parameters.

-In the Arm library, I have my CCD IK solver (as well as the Jacobian solver), along with methods to check the joint limits, draw the arm, and do the actually forward kinemantic computation.
+In the Arm library, I have my CCD IK solver (as well as the Jacobian solver), along with methods to check the joint limits, draw the arm, and do the actual forward kinemantic computation.

 In addition to the spider skeleton, I also created an animation "walk" that